OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-node.md

   });

 // POST /auth/openid/return
-//   Use passport.authenticate() as route middleware tooauthenticate the
+//   Use passport.authenticate() as route middleware to authenticate the
 //   request.
-If authentication fails, hello user will be redirected back toothe
+If authentication fails, the user will be redirected back to the
 //   sign-in page.
-Otherwise, hello primary route function will be called.
+Otherwise, the primary route function will be called.
-//   In this example, it will redirect hello user toohello home page.
+//   In this example, it will redirect the user to the home page.

 app.post('/auth/openid/return',
   passport.authenticate('azuread-openidconnect', { failureRedirect: '/login' }),